san02/R_GIS/README.md

 ### Using R as a scripting tool to generate geostatistical tools for ArcGIS to work with.

-- This Repository has two tools as of now meant for kriging
+- This Repository has two tools as of now meant for kriging and Point pattern analysis
-     * One is for Ordinary kriging while the other is Universal kriging tool.
+     * The kriging tool is enabled to perform Ordinary kriging and Universal kriging while the other performs the estimation of density of point pattern and simulates point pattern.
-- The Ordinary kriging tool simply interpolates the values.
+- The Ordinary kriging simply interpolates the values.
-- The Universal kriging tool uses a covariate [sqrt(dist)] to interpolate the values.
+- The Universal kriging uses a covariate [sqrt(dist)] to interpolate the values.
+- The point pattern tool estimates the density and simulates a point pattern with the estimated density.

 ## Credits